Compare & Save on Conveyancing Solicitors

 Martha Lott

-The average solicitor fees for buying a house in the UK are £2,339.
+The average solicitor fee for buying a house in the UK is £2,339, based on the average UK house price of £277,000.
 This includes the solicitor’s legal fee, conveyancing disbursements and potential extra costs.

 6. Extra Fees to Expect when Buying your House